 Conclusions on the impact of DA2GC AS on Radars

-Worst case calculations regarding the impact of the DA2GC AS on radiolocation systems have shown that the maximum allowable OOB emission are -48 dBm/MHz for the DA2GC AS described in TR 103 054, -58 dBm/MHz for the DA2GC AS described in TR 101 599 and -51 dBm/MHz for the DA2GC AS described in Draft TR 103 108.
+Worst case calculations regarding the impact of the DA2GC AS on radiolocation systems have shown that the maximum allowable OOB emission are -48 dBm/MHz for the DA2GC AS described in TR 103 054, -58 dBm/MHz for the DA2GC AS described in TR 101 599 and -51 dBm/MHz for the DA2GC AS described in TR 103 108.
 According to the system descriptions of TR 101 599 and TR 103 108 the OOB emissions in the radar band below 5850 MHz can be reduced to -55dBm/MHz and -50dBm/MHz respectively.
 Thus a small exceedance between 1 and 3 dB can be observed at one Radar type in case of one interfering aircraft.
 In the scope of this study, it seems a fair approach to consider a margin of 3 dB for TPC.
 Thus the following requirement for the maximum radiated emissions of a DA2GC AS below 5850 MHz with respect to the protection of radars could be derived under the assumption that DA2GC AS transmissions will be ceased below an aircraft height of 3000 m: